originphp/log/README.md

 ## Configuration

-You can use multiple engines at once, and you can customize which levels to Log on.
+You can use a single engine or multiple engines at once, and you can also customize which levels to Log on.

 ### File Engine